Okhayeeli/funds_transfer/README.md

 4. ### Potential Risks of handling sensitive customer data

-a. ## Data Breaches
+## Data Breaches
    i.
 Unauthorized access to sensitive data (e.g., ATM numbers, User Login Password) due to weak security measures.
-b. ## Data Leakage
+## Data Leakage
    i.
 Accidental exposure of sensitive data through misconfigured databases, APIs, or logging systems.
-c. ## Insider Threats
+## Insider Threats
    i.
 Malicious or negligent actions by employees or contractors with access to sensitive data.
-d. ## Phishing and Social Engineering
+## Phishing and Social Engineering
    i.
 Attackers tricking employees or customers into revealing sensitive information.
-e. ## Insecure APIs
+## Insecure APIs
    i.
 Exploitation of vulnerabilities in APIs to gain unauthorized access to data.
-f. ## Compliance Violations
+## Compliance Violations
    i.
 Failure to comply with regulations like GDPR, PCI-DSS, or CCPA, leading to legal penalties and loss of trust.
-g. ## Data Corruption or Loss
+## Data Corruption or Loss
    i.
 Accidental or malicious alteration or deletion of sensitive data.
-h. ## Third-Party Risks
+## Third-Party Risks
    i.
 Vulnerabilities in third-party services or vendors that handle sensitive data.